Perispirit

-In Spiritism, perispirit is the subtle body that is used by the spirit to connect with the perceptions created by the brain.
+In Spiritism, perispirit or perisprit is the subtle body that is used by the spirit to connect with the perceptions created by the brain.
 The term is found among the extensive terminology originally devised by Allan Kardec in his books about Spiritism.
 Its first use was in a commentary (by Kardec) to the answer given by the spirits to the 93rd question of The Spirits Book: